legluondunet/MyLittleLutrisScripts/Battlefield 1942/README.md

-# Battlefield 1942 - Complete Edition - Internet Archives
+# Battlefield 1942 - Moongamers
 ### Description:
-Play "Battlefield 1942 - Complete Edition" on Linux!
+Play "Battlefield 1942" on Linux!
 ### Technical notes:
 - Before to launch this script, you have to download "Battlefield 1942" setup installer from Moongamers at https://steamcommunity.com/sharedfiles/filedetails/?id=2721068159
 - Multilingual: you will be able to choose your preferred language for the menus between English (default), French, Italian, Spanish, German, Chinese, Korean and Japanese